yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/README.md

 #### List of python libraries used
 `pandas` `numpy` `pickle` `matplotlib`

+## 4. Sparkify_Project

+In this project, I will be working with Sparkify, a music streaming service similar to Spotify and Pandora.
+The goal is to predict user churn, i.e., identify users who are likely to cancel their subscription.
+By detecting churn in advance, the company can take appropriate measures to retain those users.

+#### Description of files
+- mini_sparkify_event_data.json: json file that contains user behavior data

+#### List of python libraries used
+`pandas` `numpy` `pyspark` `matplotlib` `seaborn`

 ## Acknowledgements
 - Udacity for providing an excellent Data Scientist training program
 - Figure 8 for making the disaster messages available for training
 - IBM for providing user-interaction articles dataset